Skip to content

 Pharmacist verification

-A licensed clinical pharmacist reviews every interaction before it ships — checking the science, the framing, and the recommendation against current practice standards.
+A licensed clinical pharmacist reviews interaction guidance before it ships — checking the science, the framing, and the recommendation against current practice standards.

 4. 04